 Based on the recognition of the above, Sustainable Development Goal 16 (Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels) calls for a substantial reduction in corruption and bribery in all their forms.
 Target 16.5 recognizes the importance of a reduction in public perception of corruption as well as the need for transparency in public budgeting and expenditure.

 Belize has been affected by a narrowing fiscal space and therefore the need for resources to be efficiently and equitably allocated is amplified.
-The Government of Belize has recognised the need for improved governance that is transparent and accountable to ensure that as resources become scarcer, that they are appropriately channelled.
+The Government of Belize has recognized the need for improved governance that is transparent and accountable to ensure that as resources become scarcer, that they are appropriately channeled.
 Likewise, civil society has been vocal about the need for increased measure to combat corruption and channel resources to the most vulnerable.

 As a result and following intense, public, private sector and civil society pressure, Belize acceded to the United Nations Convention Against Corruption (UNCAC) in December 2016.
 The UNCAC Self-Assessment often takes place following the ratification of or accession, both to feed into the UNCAC Review Mechanism and to assist the government identifying compliance issues and subsequently prioritize and sequence its anti-corruption reforms.